You’ve been through this cycle before.

 You rest for eight weeks, feel great, and immediately try to pick up where you left off.

-Or worse, you follow arbitrary progression rules without understanding your individual tissue adaptation timeline.
+Or you follow an arbitrary progression rule without understanding your individual tissue adaptation timeline.

-Bone requires 6-12 weeks to adapt to new loading.
+Bone requires 6-12 weeks to fully adapt to new loading.

 Tendons need 12-16 weeks.